-The Sydney Region Plan envisions The Western Parkland City as the economic catalyst to transform the Western City District over the next 40 years.
+The Greater Sydney Region Plan envisions The Western Parkland City as the economic catalyst to transform the Western City District over the next 40 years.
 It intends to be the hub for globally significant defence and aerospace activities and have significant strength in freight and logistics, with the establishment of the Aerotropolis at the heart of the Western City District.

-Hawkesbury is well positioned with strengths in key areas with export potential.
-The industrial and services sectors are growing exponentially, becoming more efficient and adaptable, providing more jobs and making a key contribution to the Western City District's Economy.
+The Hawkesbury is well positioned that have strengths in key areas with export potential.
+The IAG ABS Census data indicates these industrial and services sectors are growing.
+This sector is becoming more efficient and adaptable, providing more jobs and making a key contribution to the Western City District's Economy.
 Agriculture remains an important industry in the Hawkesbury and continues to play a vital role in defining the character and landscape of the District.
 Data indicates that only 8% of land across Greater Sydney is presently zoned for non-residential uses such as industrial and urban services land.
-The Property Council of Australia has expressed concerns that with take up rates of industrial lands at approximately 150 hectares per annum across Greater Sydney, the currently available 295 hectares represents less than two years forward supply.
-Critical shortage of industrial lands has also led to land price increase in the Western City District over the past years.